bird-house/birdhouse-deploy/birdhouse/README.md

-  1. MINOR version when we add new components or update existing components that also require change to other existing components (ex: new Magpie that also force Twitcher and/or Frondend update) or the change to the existing component is a major one (ex: major refactoring of Twitcher, big merge with corresponding upstream component from birdhouse project).
+  1. MINOR version when we add new components or update existing components that also require change to other existing components (ex: new Magpie that also force Twitcher and/or Frontend update) or the change to the existing component is a major one (ex: major refactoring of Twitcher, big merge with corresponding upstream component from birdhouse project).